Find the Best Wine for Sushi

 If you’re sticking with light, lean cuts of fish – either as sashimi, nigiri, or maki – go with a light-bodied white wine like Albariño, Pinot Grigio, or Chablis – a very light, unoaked Chardonnay made in France.

-For this pairing we go with Bright Cellars’ Silverscape Pinot Grigio!
-This bright and zippy wine has flavor notes of green apple, lemon, and lime that will go perfectly with the light fish flavors.
+For this pairing we go with Bright Cellars’ Dead Stars and Black Holes Pinot Grigio!
+This deliciously crisp white is sustainably grown in California and showcases flavors of grapefruit, lemon, and tropical pineapple that will go perfectly with the light fish flavors.

 More oily, robust cuts of fish can handle a more intense wine.
 If your go-to is a Philly or Alaska roll, try a bone dry Provençal rosé or a light-bodied red.
 For fatty tuna – the most decadent sushi out there – go for a light red wine like Pinot Noir or Beaujolais.

-Our favorite vino for this pairing would be Bright Cellars’ own Obscura Pinot Noir!
-The flavors of raspberry, black cherry, and baking spices will pair perfectly with the more oily fish.
+Our favorite vino for this pairing would be Bright Cellars’ own Apostate Pinot Noir!
+The flavors of red fruit and earthy truffle will pair perfectly with the more oily fish.

 For rolls made with spicy mayo or chili oil, you’ll want a slightly sweet low-ABV wine to mellow out the heat.
 An off-dry Riesling is a great choice for spicy food lovers.